 the configuration file, as described in Section 15.6.6, “Using Opaque Topics”.

-You declare and configure topics by combining SQL stored procedures and streams with topic declarations in the
+You declare and configure topics by combining SQL stored procedures and streams or tables with topic declarations in

 <topic> elements.
 The configuration